 Online Student Policies and Procedures

-UTEP Connect works with the university's academic colleges to coordinate and manage UTEP's portfolio of fully online degree and certificate programs.
-For a list of online programs, please see the UTEP Connect website.
+UTEP Online works with the university's academic colleges to coordinate and manage UTEP's portfolio of fully online degree and certificate programs.
+For a list of online programs, please see the UTEP Online website.

-Students accepted to UTEP Connect's fully online programs are subject to the policies and procedures in this section as well as UTEP's general policies and procedures applicable to all UTEP students.
+Students accepted to UTEP Online's fully online programs are subject to the policies and procedures in this section as well as UTEP's general policies and procedures applicable to all UTEP students.

 State Authorization